 In the experience of known discoloration, any suitable textile material can be used as reference material.
 The reference material must be selected and confirmed by both partners and exposed to the sun at the same time as the test sample.

 What are the methods for testing the colorfastness of the fabric?
-Through this article, I think you might have got some information.
+Through this article, I think you might have gotten some information.
 If you want to know more, please contact us.
-As a professional supplier of textile instruments, we are committed to continually improve the user experience, TESTEX Textile Testing Equipment is a reliable choice for testing textile quality.
+As a professional supplier of textile instruments, we are committed to continually improving the user experience, TESTEX Textile Testing Equipment is a reliable choice for testing textile quality.

 [contact-form-7 id="16355" title="Inquiry"]